 - Now launch Skype again and check if the issue has been fixed.

-Solution 6 — Remove recently installed software
+6. Remove recently installed software

 If you recently installed new software on your computer, try uninstalling it.
 Sometimes, security tools may prevent certain programs from running.

-Solution 7 — Reinstall Skype
+7. Reinstall Skype

 We’ll end our list here.
-We hope that the solutions listed in this article helped you fixed the problem and now you can use Skype again.
+We hope that the solutions listed in this article helped you fix the problem and now you can use Skype again.